iggredible/chatty.vim/README.md

 { "meal": "breakfast", "dishes": ["eggs", "bacon", "toast"], "beverage": "coffee" }
 ```

-To make it pretty, with your cursor at the start of the row, press `cHH` or `cH$`, then give it the prompt:
+To make it pretty, with your cursor at the start of the row, press `gAA` or `gA$`, then give it the prompt:

 ```
 Prompt: Prettify JSON and replace all the meat products with vegetables